Advertiser Disclosure

 For each completed delivery, you’ll receive a payment broken down as follows:

-• A variable amount for each completed pickup
+• A flat fee for each completed pickup

-• A variable amount for each completed dropoff
+• A flat fee for each completed dropoff

-• A variable amount (paid by the minute) for time spent waiting for the merchant to fill the order (if applicable)
+• A variable amount (paid by the minute) for time spent waiting for the merchant to fill the order (if applicable in your area)

 • A variable per-mile rate covering the distance between the pickup and dropoff locations